Disability and Access – Ensuring The Museum is open for all.

 The Museum of Royal Worcester has full wheelchair access throughout the galleries, two lifts and a disabled toilet.
-In compliance with social distancing measures and for your safety, a maximum of one person or family is allowed in the lift at a time.
 Wheelchairs are available for use at the Museum free of charge, subject to availability.
-Three hour street parking is available in Severn Street outside the museum for those with a blue badge.
+Three hour blue badge parking is available in Severn Street outside the Museum.

-Essential accompanying Carers supporting your visit are admitted free of charge, please be prepared to present one of the following: a Disability Allowance Award or Attendance Allowance letter, a Personal Independence Payment letter, a Blue Badge entitlement letter, or a letter from a GP or Consultant confirming the need for a full-time carer.
-We ask that your evidence is dated within the last 12 months.
+Essential accompanying Carers supporting your visit are admitted free of charge.
+Please present one of the following: a Disability Allowance Award or Attendance Allowance letter, a Personal Independence Payment letter, a Blue Badge entitlement letter, or a letter from a GP or Consultant confirming the need for a full-time carer.
+We ask that this is dated within the last 12 months.

 Visitors With Hearing Impairment